 In 2017 Andrei co-produced the English language movie “The Wanderers”, starring Armando Asante and a cast of Romanian, South Korean, and Israeli actors.
 The movie was entirely shot in Romania and post-produced in both Romania and the US.

 RB is also a working actor, producer and screenwriter.
-As a producer, his films have played at dozens of festivals including Sundance and include the award winning feature, Another Happy Day, and short, All Things Hidden.
-His latest screenplay, THE END GAME was purchased and is in development at Covert Media.
+As a producer, his films have played at dozens of festivals including Sundance and include the award winning feature, Another Happy Day, the documentary Crutch and the upcoming Rain-Beau’s End.
+His latest screenplay, The End Game, is currently in development at Covert Media.

-RB was also commissioned to write the very first book on film crowdsourcing by Focal Press under the American Film Market (AFM) imprint.
-The book will be published in early 2017.
+RB was also commissioned to write the very first book on film crowdsourcing by Focal Press/Routledge under the American Film Market (AFM) imprint.
+The book was published last month and is available at the Focal booth at AFM.

 A sought after speaker and mentor, RB has been a keynote speaker and panelist at such festivals and conferences as Cannes, Venice, AFM, Tribeca, Raindance, SXSW and Winston Baker, and has taught at institutions such as Harvard and Columbia University on the subjects of filmmaking, producing, film finance, screenwriting, social media, crowdfunding, crowdsourcing, entrepreneurship and business.